JaneliaSciComp/awesome-janelia-software/README.md

 A curated list of awesome software actively maintained at Janelia.
 Inspired by various [awesome](https://github.com/sindresorhus/awesome) lists.

+You can also browse Janelia software on the [Janelia OSSI Website](https://ossi.janelia.org).

 ### Contributing

 Please read the [contribution guidelines](CONTRIBUTING.md).